iam-msr/todolist/README.md

 # A Simple To-Do List Web app

-If your machine don't have Node, install it first.
+_❗If your machine don't have Node, install it first._

 1) `git clone https://github.com/iam-msr/todolist.git`